Richmond Oak Grove Plantation: Richmond and Kew

 The Richmond and Kew plots, comprising a large marsh only suitable for rice farming, did not see development until slavery was legalized in 1749.
 In 1772, the plantations were the most valuable in the parish with British loyalist Alexander Wright, son of governor of the Province of Georgia James Wright, purchasing the land for 10,500 Pound sterling.

 The plantations had a total area of 1,134 acres and were later gifted to American general Anthony Wayne for his service in the American Revolutionary War after the plots were confiscated from Wright.
 Prior to the confiscation, Wright ordered British forces to destroy a barn, machinery, rice and other crops on the plantation.

 The plantations were officially given to Wayne in 1786 and received loans from Dutch bankers.
 Wayne would later purchase slaves from Adam Tunno, records state that a "number of negroes" were present at the plantations, with the slaves tasked with farming and making various repairs.
-His plantations were ultimately unsuccessful as he made poor business decisions and acquired a large debt to Tunno following his slave purchase, later begging various acquaintances to assist him with making payments.
+His plantations were ultimately unsuccessful as he made poor business decisions, lived elsewhere, did not visit frequently, acquired a large debt with repairs and to Tunno following his slave purchase, later begging various acquaintances to assist him with making payments.
 Wayne would sell the properties after President George Washington called for his leadership during the Northwest Indian War.